nordnet/design-tokens/README.md

 # design-tokens

-export from Figma using [Design Tokens](https://www.figma.com/community/plugin/888356646278934516/Design-Tokens) plugin
+To automate a PR creation you export tokens from Figma using [Design Tokens](https://www.figma.com/community/plugin/888356646278934516/Design-Tokens) plugin